 - Course Specific Requirements:

 - This course is offered in an online format only, but there are several optional class meetings, which are also recorded.
 Students are encouraged to attend class meetings on Tuesdays, 5:30 to 6:50 pm in SY TCB107.
-A complete schedule of meetings will be posted in the Syllabus, but tentatively, class meetings will be held in Weeks 1, 2, 4, 6, and 8.
+A complete schedule of optional meetings are posted in the Syllabus, and will be held in Weeks 2, 4, 6, 7 and 9.
 These are not required, but provide a great value.
-The meetings are also video-recorded and a videostream of the class is posted later in the evening.
+The meetings are also video-recorded and a videostream of the class is posted in the week's course unit later in the evening.
 Standard prerequisites apply.
 Contact me for questions or advising: firstname.lastname@example.org, 971-722-4077.

 - Web Technical Requirements:

 - Please be sure to read the Technical Requirements for this delivery mode.

 - Students with disabilities should notify their instructor if accommodations are needed to take this class.
 For information about technologies that help people with disabilities in taking Web based distance learning classes please visit the Office for Students with Disabilities website.

 - To register, you need the CRNs (ex.
 22398) of your selected classes.

 - Please note that for many courses, additional fees may apply.